DariuszOkonski/js-rock-paper-scissors/README.md

 ![Rock - Paper - Scissors App](img/github-main.png)
 # Rock - Paper - Scissors

 Rock - Paper - Scissors App in javascript.
 App is made for both mobile and desktop views.
-It is a popular game.
+It is a popular game who everyone rules knows.

 ## Tools & Technology used